Data center specifications

 - Routine fire patrols in building and multiple security personnel to handle alarms.

 For security reasons all communication in and out of our production infrastructure runs via a pair of firewalls, with one of them acting as a hot-spare for the other.
 All access is tightly controlled; almost all communication is restricted to what is known as a DMZ where our pair of load balancers operate.
 External sources are only allowed to communicate with the DMZ, and only the load balancers in the DMZ are allowed to communicate with our back-end servers where the applications and data reside.

 Access from the load balancers to the back end servers are also run through the firewall and tightly restricted.
 We also operate on a similar basis with the state’s private network, all access is tightly controlled via the firewalls.
-This ensures that no external source has access to any of the data in our infrastructure, except via web services hosted by HIC.
+This ensures that no external source has access to any of the data in our infrastructure, except via web services hosted by NIC Hawaii.